publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schII/ptII/m__us_usc_t47_s252.md

             (A)

-             an agreement (or any portion thereof) adopted by negotiation under subsection (a) of this section if it finds that—
+             an agreement (or any portion thereof) adopted by negotiation under subsection (a) if it finds that—

                 (i) the agreement (or portion thereof) discriminates against a telecommunications carrier not a party to the agreement; or

                 (ii) the implementation of such agreement or portion is not consistent with the public interest, convenience, and necessity; or

-            (B) an agreement (or any portion thereof) adopted by arbitration under subsection (b) of this section if it finds that the agreement does not meet the requirements of [section 251 of this title][/us/usc/t47/s251], including the regulations prescribed by the Commission pursuant to [section 251 of this title][/us/usc/t47/s251], or the standards set forth in subsection (d) of this section.
+            (B) an agreement (or any portion thereof) adopted by arbitration under subsection (b) if it finds that the agreement does not meet the requirements of [section 251 of this title][/us/usc/t47/s251], including the regulations prescribed by the Commission pursuant to [section 251 of this title][/us/usc/t47/s251], or the standards set forth in subsection (d) of this section.

         (3) __Preservation of authority__